IAmTomahawkx/Streamlabs-Chatbot-doc/slcb/core_functions.rst

 | In order to access the full capability of the Dashboard you need to have your own Twitch account connected under Connections -> Twitch Streamer.
 | This should be done if you followed the entire setup guide in the beginning.

+.. note:: You must be a Twitch Partner to use the commercials feature.
+Affilates are unable to use it at this time.

 This is where you will be able to change your Title & Game, run commercials if you’re partnered with Twitch, have the bot automatically host streams of your choosing and where the bot will track news Followers, Subscribers, Raiders, Hosts and GameWisp Subscribers.
 We also have Raid Assist which is a system which allows you to reward viewers for joining you on a raid.
 The Session Event View which is located at the bottom of the Dashboard will have to be manually cleared before each stream by right clicking and Clearing the data.
 Otherwise new Hosts, Raids, Subs/Resubs won't be logged if they're done by the same person.